fulcrumapp/connect-fulcrum-webhook/README.md

 ## Usage

-Use in any connect-powered node web framework, like Express in the example below.
+Use in any connect-powered node web framework.
+The example below uses express and simulates sending a text message when a record is created or updated.

 ```javascript
 var express = require('express');